Analysis | How the UK Plans to Get a ‘Big Bang’ Out of Brexit

 3. What will the final arrangements look like?

 It’s not set in stone.
-Johnson left office in September, and his replacement Liz Truss wanted to go further with the reforms.
-Her finance minister Kwasi Kwarteng announced plans to scrap EU-era caps on banker bonuses and allow ministers to block or change the decisions of the institutions that oversee the stability of the financial system, including the Financial Conduct Authority and the Bank of England’s Prudential Regulation Authority.
-Her replacement Rishi Sunak upheld the reform on bonuses, but it’s not clear if he will also introduce the intervention power over the FCA and PRA.
-It was Sunak as chancellor who first came up with the idea as a way to make them more accountable to the government after Brexit.
-Since then, the regulators have warned that eroding their independence would damage their credibility.
+When Johnson left office in September, his replacement Liz Truss tried to go further with the reforms by scrapping EU-era caps on banker bonuses and allowing ministers to block or change the decisions of the country’s financial regulators, the Financial Conduct Authority and the Bank of England’s Prudential Regulation Authority.
+Truss was ousted after just six weeks in office when her radical tax cutting plans sparked a bond crisis.
+Her replacement, Rishi Sunak, upheld the reform on bonuses.
+But he scrapped the idea of an intervention power over the FCA and PRA.
+The regulators had lobbied hard against the measure, saying any erosion of their independence would damage their credibility.

 4. Do financial firms like the reforms?

 They’ve welcomed some of them, while lobbying for other changes.
 Banks, for example, want to scale back the ring-fencing of retail and investment banking.
-Small lenders want to cut the amount of loss-absorbing capital they are required to hold.
-But the financial community is also wary of a wholesale bonfire of regulations that could open a door to the kind of fast-and-loose practices that triggered the financial crisis.
+Small lenders would like to cut the amount of loss-absorbing capital they are required to hold.
+But the City’s broader appetite for a bonfire of EU-era regulations waned during Truss’s brief but chaotic tenure.
+Some senior bankers have been urging Sunak’s government to take a more gradual approach on the grounds that sudden and wholesale change to the rules under which they operate could sow more chaos in markets and pile too much compliance work on businesses just as the UK economy enters a recession.

 5. What’s at stake?

 The impact of the changes will help to determine the success of the wider Brexit project.
 Critics say that, far from making Britain a more agile trading nation, it’s harmed the economy by burdening businesses with extra paperwork.
 UK financial firms have lost automatic access to the bloc’s markets, and banks have had to rebase some employees and activities inside the EU to preserve business there.
 Britain’s EU counterparts have been anxious to preserve a regulatory “level playing field,” seeing the UK as too close and important a partner to allow for a complete dislocation of standards around business, taxation and the environment.
-There’s a risk that the financial reforms could provoke the EU to restrict UK access to its markets in areas such as derivatives trading.
-Another risk is that the measures go too far and undermine the stability and transparency that underpin the City’s appeal for international investors.
+There’s a risk the financial reforms may provoke the EU to restrict UK access to its markets in areas such as derivatives trading.
+Another concern is that if the measures go too far, they could undermine the stability and transparency that underpin the City’s appeal for international investors.

 More stories like this are available on bloomberg.com